Creating and Running a Yii 2 Project in ServBay

 27

-28Ensure you have started Memcached and Redis services within ServBay.
-Note: To use Redis as a cache, you need the
+28Ensure Memcached and Redis services are running in ServBay.
+Note: Using Redis as cache requires the

 yiisoft/yii2-redis